sourcemeta/learnjsonschema.com/content/2020-12/applicator/properties.markdown

 The `properties` keyword restricts properties of an object instance, when present, to match their corresponding schemas definitions.
-Information about the schemas that were evaluated against the object instance is reported using annotations.
+Information about the properties from the object instance that were evaluated is reported using annotations.

 {{<common-pitfall>}}The use of this keyword **does not prevent the presence of